 UserGems Champion Referral Playbooks

 The UserGems team has tried several outreach combinations using this new signal.
-We’ve figured out that there are two main playbooks that work the best to drive booked meetings.
+We’ve identified two main playbooks that work best to drive booked meetings.

 Here are the two playbooks: